Commission will try to set millage rate Tuesday

 “Based on the robust economy that we have had most of this year including the sales tax I don’t see where we are going to be short,” Commissioner Brandon Garrett.

-But the city is facing expenses the fuel budget has taken a big blow due to gas prices this year, and the city is planning a new fire station Powell Road and Gordon Highway area and that station will need to be equipped so that’s why some are not for the rollback.
+But the city is facing expenses.
+The fuel budget has taken a big blow due to gas prices this year, and the city is planning a new fire station in the Powell Road and Gordon Highway area and that station will need to be equipped, so that’s why some are not for the rollback.